GioCura/Frontend-Mentor-Projects/Newbie/Equalizer-Landing-Page/README.md

 });
 ```

+Update 05/29/2023 -> In changing the logo image into a clickable home link, I learned that images nested within links aren't centered by default.
+In this case, I set the images to `vertical-align: middle`.

 ### Continued development

 - I'd like to do more landing pages, for they are a good practice for lazy-loading.